What is IAS Officer?

 - Maintenance of law and order, looking after the revenue and general administration exist under the dominion of IAS officers.

-- The age of the candidate of the general category should be less than 32.
+- The age of the candidate of the general category should be less than 32 to become an IAS officer.

 - The first prerequisite condition for being eligible for the exam is that the candidate should possess a degree from an Indian University and it doesn't matter whether the university is Deemed, State, Central or an open university.
 But the university should be recognized by the UGC.